 - MIDI keyboard controller

 - Audio interface

-- XLR microphone (large diaphragm condenser recommended)
+- XLR microphone (large diaphragm condenser recommended) and cable

 General Course Requirements